John-Otago/Discussions-on-Higher-Education/README.md

 01 Aug 2021
 - Section 7 no longer includes specific reports on emerging countries (too many) to keep the focus on major international trends.
-- I no longer read the *Chronicle* due to its narrow geographical focus and often one-sided view (*THE* has a much broader coverage and appears more balanced).
+- I have removed the *Chronicle* from my reading list.

 ---

 ## Table of Contents